-Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: Why We Said Yes to A Christmas Tree in Our Kids Bedrooms
+Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

-Kid’s Christmas Tree: Why We Said Yes to A Christmas Tree in Our Kids Bedrooms
+Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

-Why we let our kids have a Kid’s Christmas Tree in their bedroom: and tips for finding a super affordable tree and decorations to help create this childhood memory of Christmas magic with Christmas trees in bedrooms.
+Why we let our kids have a Kid’s Christmas Tree in their bedroom: and tips for finding a super affordable tree and decorations to help create this childhood memory and extra Christmas magic with Christmas trees in bedrooms.

 A Christmas Tree in Kids’ Bedrooms

-When my son was only four-years-old, and as we packed up Christmas tree decorations, he turned to me and something that seemingly came out of nowhere.
+When my son was only four years old, as we packed up Christmas tree decorations, he turned to me and said something that seemingly came out of nowhere:

 “Mom, can I have a Christmas tree in my bedroom next year?”